Guide to Medical Billing Physical Therapy CPT Codes

 Physical Therapy CPT Codes

 The procedural codes in use are known as Current Procedural Terminology or CPT codes that denote medical, surgical, and diagnostic services.
-In physical therapy, CPT codes help facilitate communication between providers and payers about services delivered.
+Physical therapy codes help facilitate communication between providers and payers about services delivered.

 • 97110: Strength, endurance, range of motion, and flexibility exercises for treatment.